-- 1. The Board shall adopt and implement a district wide salary schedule. - 2.
-The ratio of students to teachers, administrators, and other staff at each Title I school shall not exceed 110 percent of the average ratio across non-Title I schools. - 3.
-Salary expenditures at each Title I school shall be no less than 90 percent of the average salary expenditure across non-Title I schools. - 4.
-All district schools shall be provided with the same level of base funding per student for curriculum and instructional materials. - 5.
-The Superintendent or designee shall maintain records of the quantity and quality of instructional materials and equipment at each school.
+a.
+The ratio of students to instructional staff at each Title I school within a grade span, which shall not exceed 110 percent of the average ratio for all non-Title I district schools within that grade span b.
+Salary expenditures for instructional staff at each Title I school, which shall be no less than 90 percent of the average salary expenditure across non-Title I district schools.